fulstak/rhombus-wiki/content/learn/marketplace/mad-escrow/index.md

 > This form of decentralized escrow is infinitely scalable.
 It doesn't need any other party other than the ones transacting to function.

 This means there is no friction whatsoever, and that as many escrow transactions can be opened as required by the users.
 No staff is required, no data can be mined, and no delay can be caused by outside parties.
-The Particl network can support an infinite number of escrow deals at the same time.
+The Rhombus network can support an infinite number of escrow deals at the same time.